expo/expo/docs/pages/preview/eas-update/how-eas-update-works.md

 title: How EAS Update works
 ---

 EAS Update is a service that allows you to deliver small bug fixes and updates to your users immediately as you work on your next app store release.
-Making an update available to builds involves create a link between a build and an update.
+Making an update available to builds involves creating a link between a build and an update.

 To create a link between a build and an update, we have to make sure the update can run on the build.
 We also want to make sure we can create a deployment process, so that we can expose certain updates to certain builds when we're ready.